lambgeo/docker-lambda/README.md

   |___ share/    # GDAL/PROJ data directories
 ```

-The layer content will be unzip in `/opt` directory in AWS Lambda.
-For the python libs to be able to use the C libraries you have to make sure to set 2 important environment variables:
+At Lambda runtime, the layer content will be unzipped in the `/opt` directory.
+To be able to use the C libraries you **HAVE TO** make sure to set 2 important environment variables:

 - **GDAL_DATA:** /opt/share/gdal
 - **PROJ_LIB:** /opt/share/proj

-### How To
+## How To Use

 There are 2 ways to use the layers:

-#### 1. Simple (No dependencies)
+### 1. Simple (No dependencies)

-If you don't need to add more runtime dependencies, you can just create a lambda package (zip file) with you lambda handler.
+If you don't need to add more runtime dependencies, you can just create a lambda package (zip file) with your lambda handler.

 ```bash
 zip -r9q package.zip handler.py